Open Source Computer Security Incident Response Team

 The idea spawned from the quite obvious need for coordinated vulnerability investigation and disclosure among open source projects, particularly with multiple libraries statically included by a vast number of software.

 To this end Andrea Barisani and Daniele Bianco from Inverse Path along with Will Drewry and Tavis Ormandy from Google, decided to create oCERT.
-The team was assisted an advisory board with Solar Designer and Dragos Ruiu as members.
+The team was assisted by an advisory board with Solar Designer and Dragos Ruiu as members.

 The project contributed 61 advisories covering vulnerabilities ranging from single project bugs, to critical findings affecting core libraries and numerous projects sharing their code, up to entirely new classes of vulnerabilities affecting multiple programming languages.